operator-framework/enhancements/enhancements/image-references.md

 The core problems that must be solved in the implementation of this proposal have already been handled in the workflow used in `oc adm release new`.
-When implementing improvements to the `operator-sdk bundle create` process we will simply need to create a shared library for the two tools to use.
+When implementing improvements to the `operator-sdk generate bundle` process we will simply need to create a shared library for the two tools to use.
 While the shape of the output is slightly different and some of the semantics about how the output should be formatted are dissmilar, the core image reference rewriting is identical and the